AFCON U20: Michael Amer, Ibrahim Mahama’s son, gets new shirt number for tourney

 Michael Amer: Ibrahim Mahama’s Talented Son Gets a New Jersey Number for AFCON U20

-- Michael Amer, the son of business mogul Ibrahim Mahama, is set to feature for Ghana at the ongoing AFCON U20 Championship
+- Michael Amer, son of business mogul Ibrahim Mahama, is set to feature for Ghana at the ongoing U-20 Africa Cup of Nations

-- The teenager has been handed a new jersey number for the competition after the official squad list was revealed on Thursday, May 1
+- The teenager has been assigned a new jersey number for the competition, following the official squad announcement on Thursday, May 1

 - Amer and his Black Satellites mates would hope to qualify for the World Championship for the first time since 2009